Myrmecophily: Hemiptera

-Ants engage in associations with other honeydew-producing hemipterans, such as scale insects (Coccidae), mealybugs (Pseudococcidae), and treehoppers (Membracidae), and most of these interaction are facultative and opportunistic with some cases of obligate associations, such as hemipterans that are inquiline, meaning they can only survive inside ant nests.
-In addition to protection, ants may provide other services in exchange for hemipteran honeydew.
+Ants engage in associations with other honeydew-producing hemipterans, such as scale insects (Coccidae), mealybugs (Pseudococcidae), and treehoppers (Membracidae).
+These associations are usually facultative and opportunistic; some are obligate, as with inquilines that can only survive inside ant nests.
+Ants may provide other services in exchange for hemipteran honeydew.
 Some ants bring hemipteran larvae into the ant nests and rear them along with their own ant brood.
-Additionally, ants may actively aid in hemipteran dispersal; queen ants have been observed transporting aphids during their dispersive flights to establish a new colony, and worker ants often carry aphids to a new nesting site if the previous ant nest has been disturbed.
-Ants may also carry hemipterans to different parts of a plant or to different plants to ensure a fresh food source and/or adequate protection for the herd.